-On December 29, 2014, KSH, the Company's wholly owned subsidiary, entered into an agreement with Assembléon Holding B.V.
-Pursuant to the agreement, KSH purchased all of the outstanding equity interests of Assembléon, a subsidiary of Assembléon Holding B.V., in an all cash transaction for approximately \$97.4 million (EUR 80 million).
+On January 9, 2015, KSH, the Company's wholly owned subsidiary, acquired all of the outstanding equity interests of Assembléon, in an all cash transaction for approximately \$97.4 million (EUR 80 million).
 Assembléon, together with its subsidiaries, offers assembly equipment, processes and services for the automotive, industrial, and advanced packaging markets.
-The acquisition expands the Company presence in automotive, industrial and advanced packaging markets.
+The acquisition expanded the Company's presence in automotive, industrial and advanced packaging markets.

-The acquisition was completed on January 9, 2015.
-Upon acquisition, Assembléon became a wholly owned subsidiary of the Company.
-The following table summarizes the Company's recorded goodwill as of October 3, 2015:
+The following table summarizes the Company's recorded goodwill as of October 1, 2016 and October 3, 2015:

 As of

-(in thousands) October 3, 2015
+(in thousands) October 1, 2016 October 3

-Balance at September 27, 2014 \$ 41,546

-Acquired in business combination 39,726

-Balance at October 3, 2015 \$ 81,272
+Goodwill \$ 81,272 \$ 81,272